-About my background: I have been in the network and information security field since 2004.
+I have been in the network and information security field since 2004.
 Currently I am at the European Commission, supporting the director of IT security, developing the corporate IT security strategy and policy.

 In the past I worked for KPMG as an IT architect where I designed the interfaces and protocols of several national online electronic identity/authentication systems: the backbone of the Dutch e-government.
 I became a Certified Information System Auditor (CISA) in 2010.
 I received a PhD degree in Computer Security in 2010 and I have a Master’s degree in Theoretical Physics.
 I started working in IT in 2003, as a computer programmer in a small Italian software company in Pisa.

-I believe many cybersecurity problems are due to insecure systems.
-Simply opening an email can put your entire PC and your bank account at risk.
+I believe many cybersecurity problems are due to insecure computer systems.
+Computer system not doing what they are supposed to be doing and/or doing things they are not supposed to be doing.
+Take email.
+Simply opening an email can put your entire PC, all your family photos, and your bank account at risk.
 Not to mention your family, friends, colleagues, etc. Instead of just opening the email, your PC has started to do many other things you did not ask for and did not want.
 In fact I often find myself blaming technology and rarely the user.
-I see new technology trends, such as cloud computing, smartphones, app stores, social media as major opportunities for improving cyber security, as solutions.
-And I think it is wrong to view new technology as a risk.
+I see too many in my field who point the finger at the “dumb” user.
+I would blame the technology for having even basic sandboxes to make sure every email can be opened “safely”.